Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Dodges Ferry - Lewisham had a median income among taxpayers of $49,012.
-The average income in this area stood at $55,778 during the same period.
-Both figures were below the national average.
-In Greater Hobart, the median income was $51,272 and the average was $63,777.
-Based on Wage Price Index growth of 11.94% since financial year 2022, current estimates for Dodges Ferry - Lewisham would be approximately $54,864 (median) and $62,438 (average) as of March 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Dodges Ferry - Lewisham ranked modestly, between the 26th and 32nd percentiles.
-Income distribution data showed that 32.8% of the population (2,982 individuals) fell within the $1,500 - $2,999 income range, which was similar to regional levels where 32.2% occupied this range.
-After housing costs, 86.5% of income remained, ranking at the 30th percentile nationally.
+In financial year 2022, Dodges Ferry - Lewisham had a median taxpayer income of $49,012 and an average income of $55,778.
+These figures are lower than the national averages of $51,272 and $63,777 in Greater Hobart respectively.
+By September 2025, adjusted for a 13.83% Wage Price Index growth since financial year 2022, estimated median income would be approximately $55,790 and average income $63,492.
+According to the 2021 Census, incomes in Dodges Ferry - Lewisham rank modestly, between the 26th and 32nd percentiles for household, family, and personal incomes.
+Income distribution shows that 32.8% of the population (2,987 individuals) fall within the $1,500 - $2,999 income range, similar to the regional pattern where 32.2% occupy this range.
+After housing costs, 86.5% of income remains, ranking at the 30th percentile nationally.

 Frequently Asked Questions - Income